ImperialCollegeLondon/oblique-plane-microscopy/ImageJ_MultiViewReconstruction_Reslice_dOPM/README.md

 # dOPM data, reslicing, fusing and deconvolving

-We use ImageJ and the MultiView Reconstruction plugin to reslice and export single view or fused data <b>
+We use ImageJ and the MultiView Reconstruction plugin to reslice and export single view or fused data </br>
 https://imagej.net/
 https://imagej.net/plugins/multiview-reconstruction